animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 <div class="paragraph">

-{sdg-name} provides two primary templates for Lucene data access operations, depending on how low of a level your application is prepared to deal with.
+Spring Data for GemFire provides two primary templates for Lucene data access operations, depending on how low of a level your application is prepared to deal with.